ycpcs/cs482-spring2019/assign/assign04.md

 ---
 layout: default
-title: "Assignment 4: Milestone 3"
+title: "Assignment 4: Milestone 3 and Team Posters"
 ---

 <!--
 Due: Monday, Apr 15th in class (Projects other than Radio Telescope) -->

-Due: Wednesday, Apr 17th in class (Radio Telescope Project)
+Due: Wednesday, May 1st in class (Radio Telescope Project)

-**NOTE: Do not plan on leaving for Spring Break until after this Milestone has been presented.**

 # Your task